PowerDNS/pdnscontrol/pdnsmgrd/README.markdown

 Relay `$subpath` to configured upstream.

-GET or POST.
+Any method supported by the upstream server.
 Result format will be determined by upstream server.

 #### Example